- Code ENVS6024

 - Course subject Environmental Science

-Conserving biodiversity in the face of pressures such as land clearing, pest plants and animals and climate change is a challenge facing land managers and policy-makers globally.
+Conserving biodiversity in the face of pressures such as habitat loss, invasive species and climate change is a challenge facing land managers and policy-makers globally.
 In this course we explore options for conserving biodiversity.
 We draw on land managers from different organisations to contribute to the course and prepare students for future employment in this field.

 Specifically we investigate:

-• Key threats to biodiversity, including habitat modification and loss, unsustainable resource use, introduced species and climate change.
+• Key threats to biodiversity, including habitat modification and loss, unsustainable resource use, invasive species and climate change.

-• Management actions that are used to mitigate threats to biodiversity, including selecting nature reserves, connectivity and wildlife corridors, ecosystem restoration and control of pest plants and animals.
+• Management actions that mitigate threats to biodiversity, including selecting nature reserves, connectivity and wildlife corridors, ecosystem restoration and control of pest plants and animals.

 • Policies to conserve biodiversity including financial incentives, market-based instruments (e.g. biodiversity offsetting), ecological triage and adaptive management.